Finally, after a lot of research, taking advice from vinyl enthusiasts and my friends, I purchased my first good-quality turntable.

 Verdict:

-While testing this turntable, I found out that this turntable is offering way too much value that no other turntable is providing under the $500 segment.
+While testing this turntable, I found out that this turntable is offering way too much value that no other turntable is providing under this price segment.
 Out of its total cost, the cartridge and acrylic platter themselves cost around $350 (retail price), which shows how much value you are getting.

-And, with that much value, I won’t mind spending $100 extra for a good-quality phono stage, or you can always use phono input from powered speakers or stereo receivers.
+With that much value, I won’t mind spending $100 extra for a good-quality phono stage.
+You can always use phono input from powered speakers or stereo receivers.

 2) Pro-Ject T1 Phono SB

-The Pro-Ject T1 phono SB is one of the few variants that Pro-Ject has launched in the $500 price segment.
-This is a fully manual belt drive turntable that comes with a pre-adjusted tracking force and cartridge alignment, so it is one of the units on which you can listen to your records within a few minutes of setting up.
+The Pro-Ject T1 phono SB is one of the few variants that Pro-Ject has launched in this price segment.
+This is a fully manual belt drive turntable that comes with a pre-adjusted tracking force and cartridge alignment, so you can listen to your records within a few minutes of setting up.

-It is more suitable for beginners or people who want to listen to records without diving deeper to understand the technical stuff like balancing the tonearm, adjusting tracking force, cartridge alignment, etc.
+It is more suitable for beginners or people who want to listen to records without diving deeper into the technical stuff such as balancing the tonearm, adjusting tracking force, cartridge alignment, etc.

 Now, let’s talk about its performance, sound quality, and other important aspects.